wawzat/purpleair-data-tools/README.txt

  Todo: get_arguments() add argparse choices to -s
  Todo: Test use of -w and -k arguments at the same time and correct any issues
  Todo: Handle errors when -k flag and no darksy file
+ Todo: Current parse_path code for finding coordinates is flawed if filename contains a period before the coordinates

  Changes:
     20190805: Changed "\\" to os.path.sep.
 Allows use on Linux and Windows without code modification.